 - Quickly identify any vulnerable areas in and around your business premises.
 If you find any weak spots, rectify these immediately

-- Ensure your business’ security gates, bollards and all fire exit doors have been secured prior to closure of your business.
+- Ensure you have secured your business’ security gates, bollards and all fire exit doors prior to closure of your business.

-- Ensure that all service doors are fully closed, adequately locked down and secured when no longer in use
+- Ensure that you have fully closed and locked down all service doors, and secured them when no longer in use

-- Ensure you have a list of all key holders who can be contacted in times of emergency – such as a break-in, an act of vandalism or violence against your security teams
+- Ensure you have a list of all key holders who you can contact in times of emergency.
+Including as a break-in, an act of vandalism or violence against your security teams

 - Make sure that all staff contact details are currently up to date in case of an emergency

-- Use common sense and move high ticket items into fully secured stockrooms and make sure they are out-of-site from potential criminals
+- Use common sense and move high ticket items into fully secured stockrooms.
+Also make sure they are out-of-site from potential criminals

-- Ensure all keys to the business or other venues / outlets are not left inside your premises and are only in the possession of dedicated key holders.
+- Ensure all keys to the business or other venues / outlets are not inside your premises.
+Alongside ensuring only the dedicated key holders have possession of them.

 - Review your CCTV to confirm it is fully operational, provides high quality, preferably HD images and is positioned to cover as much of the business’s public and private areas a possible.
 If you need to upgrade your CCTV systems, pick a quality supplier, preferably one that is fully accredited and partners with leading manufacturers.
 When it comes to video surveillance we work with Hikvision, Alhua, and Avigilon

-- You should consider a mobile phone app that allows remote connectivity to your CCTV system, and an audio capacity to engage with any intruder.
+- You should consider a mobile phone app.
+These allow remote connectivity to your CCTV system, as well as an audio capacity to engage with any intruder.
 A remotely monitored CCTV system will have this covered if you’re looking for optimum performance and security

-- Ensure that no cash is retained on your business premises overnight (leave a note on the door stating that no cash or valuables are kept overnight) or store them in a security accredited safe, bolted to the floor.
+- Ensure that you retain no cash on your business premises overnight (leave a note on the door stating that no cash or valuables are there overnight).
+Alternatively, store them in a security accredited safe, bolted to the floor.

 - If you are operating a construction site make sure all plant equipment is protected and left safely to reduce the impact of theft.

-- If you operate a farm or rural business, ensure that all machinery and equipment is fully stored away and protected from thieves.
+- If you operate a farm or rural business, ensure that you have fully stored away all machinery and equipment, and protected them from thieves.
 A robust farm CCTV system coupled with a quality alarm system will help.

 Which businesses will be most affected by crime during COVID-19?

-In this next section, we look at the businesses most likely to be affected by criminal activity and the measures they can take to help the potential impact
+In this next section, we look at the businesses criminal activity most likely to affect and the measures they can take to help the potential impact